 “It hit me: This is a struggle,” says Kayoko Akabori of Umami Mart, in Oakland, California, recalling the sight of colleagues nursing babies at a San Francisco Sisterhood event.
 “Being in a room all together was empowering, but it was also sobering to hear so many women speaking candidly about their situations.”

 While a handful of progressive establishments offer 401(k) plans and paid parental leave, they are firmly in the minority.
 At least for now, financial planning is something hospitality workers have to manage themselves.
 Sisterhood Project attendees like Jacyara de Oliveira of Rob Roy, in Seattle, especially appreciate the financial advice offered at the events because, as she says, “sometimes we make a lot of money and sometimes we don’t.
 In a gig economy, it’s hard to get a visual of how much money you make or how much you can save.”

 Kalkofen and Bronstein are committed to continue bringing The Sisterhood Project events to bartenders around the country.
 “It’s about awareness,” says Kalkofen.
 “Bars are marginalized places.
 But these days, even marginalized places are becoming less marginalized.”

 A Montreal native now based in New York, Chantal Martineau writes about wine, spirits, food, travel, and culture.
 Her writing (sometimes accompanied by her own photography) has been published in Vogue, Food & Wine, Departures, Saveur, and The Atlantic.
-She is the author of the 2015 book How the Gringos Stole Tequila, about the rise of Mexico’s most famous liquid export, and is at work on a new book about mezcal.
+She is the author, with Ron Cooper, of Finding Mezcal: A Journey Into the Liquid Soul of Mexico and the author of How the Gringos Stole Tequila.